microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 ### Storing Repair Data in the Forest

 The design presented here leverages the `Forest` owned by the `SharedTreeView` to house and maintain repair data.
-This made possible by the fact that all repair data comes in the shape of trees, that are functionally equivalent to the tree content that makes up the document.
+This is made possible by the fact that all repair data comes in the shape of trees, that are functionally equivalent to the tree content that makes up the document.

 This approach is motivated by the following points: